-Classification of energy sources, contribution of these of sources in agricultural sector, Familiarization with biomass utilization for bio-fuel production and their application, Familiarization with different types of biogas plants and gasifiers, bio-alcohol, biodiesel.
-Familiarization with briquetting techniques, Introduction of solar energy, solar collectors and their application, Familiarization with solar energy gadgets: solar cooker, solar water heater, application of solar energy: solar drying, solar distillation, solar photovoltaic system and their application, introduction of wind energy and their application.
+Classification of energy sources, contribution of these sources in agricultural sector, Familiarization with biomass utilization for bio-fuel production and their application, Familiarization with different types of biogas plants and gasifiers, bio-alcohol, biodiesel; Familiarization with briquetting techniques, Introduction of solar energy, solar collectors and their application, Familiarization with solar energy gadgets: solar cooker, solar water heater, application of solar energy: solar drying, solar distillation, solar photovoltaic system and their application, introduction of wind energy and their application; Numerical problems on wind energy.

 Familiarization with renewable energy gadgets.
-To study biogas plants, To study gasifier, To study the production process of biodiesel, To study the production process of bio-fuels, To study briquetting machine.
+To study biogas plants, To study gasifier, To study the production process of bio-fuels, To study briquetting machine.
 Familiarization with different solar energy gadgets.
 To study solar photovoltaic system: solar light, solar pumping, solar fencing.
-To study solar cooker, To study solar drying system.
+To study solar cooker.
+To study solar drying system.
 To study solar distillation and solar pond.